paciorek/future-kubernetes/README.md

 Regardless of whether you connect to a pod or a virtual machine, you should then be able to use standard commands such as `top` and `ps` to check the running processes.

-This is a good way to verify that your computation is load-balanced across the vrtual machines.
+This is a good way to verify that your computation is load-balanced across the virtual machines.
 You want to have as many running R workers (one worker per pod) as there are compute cores on the virtual machine.

 ## How it works (information for developers)